MichaelTFamiglietti/DrawWithMe/README.txt

 =============

 If you would like the source, download it.
-If you would just like to install directly, [the visit CavaStudios' website](http://cavastudios.wikidot.com/drawwithme).
+If you would just like to install directly, [then visit CavaStudios' website](http://cavastudios.wikidot.com/drawwithme).